tkuhn/vilagr/README.md

-vilagr
+Vilagr
 ======

-Large graph visualization based on Gephi.
+Visualization of large graphs based on Gephi.

 **Under construction...**